-Flying with Baby or Toddler?
-8 ways I manage a calm flight
+Flying with a Baby or Toddler?
+8 ways to manage a Calm Flight

 This post contains affiliate links for your convenience (which means, if you make a purchase after clicking a link, I will earn a small commission.
 This helps keep my blog up and running but it won’t cost you a penny more!
 Thank you for your support!
 In no way does this persuade my decision to promote these products.
 I do not promote anything I do not stand behind.)
 Click here for my full disclosure statement

 If mom is stressed, everyone traveling with her, will be stressed.
 It’s amazing how children can pick up on mommy’s vibe.
 Traveling with kids is not easy.
 And it’s certainly not predictable.
 Delayed flights, long security lines, diaper blowouts in the airport, luggage doesn’t show up, shit happens.
 It is inevitable that you WILL get frustrated about something.
 But just like all things in life, there’s only ONE thing you can control.
 And that’s how YOU decide to respond to the situation.
 A bad attitude can set the tone for your whole vacation.
 In these circumstances, take a deep breath and remind yourself that this is an opportunity to grow and learn.
 Not only that, but when your kids see this, they too are learning adaptability & patience.
 Rather than complain or get upset, try to find the humor in the situation.